 Handling Endogenous Regressors by Joint Estimation Using Copulas

 We propose a new statistical instrument-free method to tackle the endogeneity problem.
-The proposed method models the joint distribution of the endogenous regressor and the error term in the structural equation of interest (the structural error) using a copula method, and makes inferences on the model parameters by maximizing the likelihood derived from the joint distribution.
+The proposed method models the joint distribution of the endogenous regressor and the error term in the structural equation of interest (the structural error) using a copula method, and it makes inferences on the model parameters by maximizing the likelihood derived from the joint distribution.
 Similar to the “exclusion restriction” in instrumental variable methods, extant instrument-free methods require the assumption that the unobserved instruments are exogenous, a requirement that is difficult to meet.
 The proposed method does not require such an assumption.
-Other benefits of the proposed method are that it allows modeling of discrete endogenous regressors and offers a new solution to the slope endogeneity problem.
-In addition to linear models, the method is applicable to the popular random coefficient logit model with both aggregate data and individual data.
+Other benefits of the proposed method are that it allows the modeling of discrete endogenous regressors and offers a new solution to the slope endogeneity problem.
+In addition to linear models, the method is applicable to the popular random coefficient logit model with either aggregate-level or individual-level data.
 We demonstrate the performance of the proposed method via a series of simulation studies and an empirical example.

 Keywords: endogeneity, copula method, instrumental variables, two-stage least squares, linear regression model, logit model, random coefficient